 Here are three things you want to pay special attention to when shopping for a cremation provider:

 - Ask for a price list: You’d think this would be voluntarily given to you, but in many cases, you’re going to have to ask for it.
 Funeral homes are resistant to disclosing prices because they like to view each funeral as a unique case.
 The Federal Trade Commission’s Funeral Rule mandates that funeral homes must tell you their prices over the phone, if you ask.

 - Know what you’re getting: Find out exactly what is included in certain packages vs. what is being advertised.
 Ask for an itemized list so you can clearly see differences.

 - Watch for gotcha fees: Like any other industry, some hidden fees may be laden in your agreement.
 Many funeral homes may bill you separately for things like a death certificate and cremation permits, since these are third-party services.
 Others may try to up-sell certain amenities to you based on creature comforts they think every funeral should have.

 As I mentioned earlier, it’s common to have a memorial service for the deceased.
-Of course, many funeral directors will tell you how their funeral homes are set up as appropriate and comforting places for such occasions.
-While that may be true, they aren’t going to give it to you for free.
+But few funeral directors are going to provide use of their funeral homes for free.

-If your family wants a memorial service, in order to save money or protect your privacy it may make sense to have it at your place of worship or at the home of a relative.
+In order to save money or protect your privacy it may make sense to have a memorial service at your place of worship or at the home of a relative.